-Cassoulet is well known in France, but we don't eat it every day because it's filling and can be heavy to digest.
-It's a complete dish made with white beans simmered with meats from southwest France.
-The beans cook slowly to obtain a melt-in-the-mouth texture.
+Cassoulet is well-known in France, but it's not something we eat every day because it's hearty and can be heavy.
+It's a complete dish made with white beans simmered with meats from southwestern France.
+The beans cook slowly to achieve a meltingly tender texture.
 Duck confit, sausages, and pork belly are added for a rich flavor.
-This time, I only added confit duck legs.
-The classic breadcrumbs are replaced with a gluten-free alternative.
+This time, I only added duck confit legs.
+The traditional breadcrumbs are replaced with a gluten-free alternative.
 It's served hot, straight from the oven.
-It's been years since I've eaten it, and I admit that I skipped dessert and am going to sleep like a baby.
-This dish is very nourishing and suitable for convivial or family meals.
+It had been years since I'd had it, and I confess I skipped dessert and I'm going to sleep like a baby.
+This dish is very nourishing and perfect for a convivial or family meal.

 Yes, pour in the beans and add water to cover.

-Finally, you can switch to Bake/Roast at 160°C, sprinkle with breadcrumbs and bake until golden brown.
-I preferred to transfer to a dish, sprinkle with breadcrumbs and put the cassoulet in the oven.
+Finally, you can switch to Bake/Roast mode at 160°C, sprinkle with breadcrumbs, and bake until golden brown.
+I preferred to transfer it to a dish, sprinkle with breadcrumbs, and put the cassoulet in the oven.

 Check the juices and baste during cooking.